Roadside Assistance Insurance: What It Covers, Cost & Alternatives

 Getting stranded on the side of the road is stressful enough — but not knowing whether your insurance will cover the cost of a tow can make it even worse.
 Roadside assistance through car insurance is one of the most overlooked and underutilized add-ons available, offering real emergency protection for just a few dollars a year.

-In this guide, you'll learn exactly what roadside assistance coverage includes, how much it costs, how it stacks up against AAA, and whether it's the right fit for your situation.
+In this guide, you'll learn exactly what roadside assistance coverage includes, how much it costs in 2026, how it stacks up against AAA, and whether it's the right fit for your situation.
 Whether you drive an older car, have a long commute, or just want peace of mind on the road, this breakdown will help you decide if it's worth adding to your policy.

 Key Pinch Points